alexdlilly/DS-5100-Project-Repo/README.md

     Die.show_weights():
 Returns a dataframe of the die faces and their corresponding weights.

-ATTRIBUTES:
+#### Attributes:

     Die.faces
-a list of possible outcomes associated with the Die object.
+A list of possible outcomes associated with the Die object.

     Die.results
 Accesible only after the roll() method has been executed, Die.results returns a dataframe with the roll number as the index and the value as the outcome of the rolled die.